patarleth/tab-completion-json-config/README.md

 yay(?)

-### feel free to combine together as many functions in the JSON file as you like.
+### feel free to combine together as many functions in a single JSON file as makes sense

 ENJOY! or don't I don't care...